 Identification: Barred surfperch are one of three large surfperch with bronze or brassy bars on the side.
 Their coloring is brassy or silvery; olive-green to yellow-green on the back, silvery below; no red in their tail.
 Most have vertical yellow or gold bars on the sides, generally with a few spots between the bars; some are seen lacking the bars on the sides.
 The upper jaw extends slightly beyond the lower jaw with the lower edge of eye above the mouth.
 Dorsal spines are always shorter than the longest dorsal soft-rays.

 Size: Up to 17 inches and 4 1/2 pounds (a 9-year-old fish); most caught from piers are less than 14 inches in length.
 Two fish share the title of California record fish at a weight of 4 lb 2 oz.
 One was caught in Morro Bay in 1995 and the second was caught in Oxnard in 1996.

-Range: Bahia Santa Rosalia, central Baja California to Bodega Bay, California.
+Range: Bahia Santa Rosalia, central Baja California, to Bodega Bay, California.
 Common from Punta Blance, central Baja California, to San Francisco.

 Piers: Barred surfperch are common at almost all sandy-shore, oceanfront piers, north to the Pacifica Pier.
 Best bets: Imperial Beach Pier, Crystal Pier, Oceanside Pier, Huntington Beach Pier, Hermosa Beach Pier, Malibu Pier, Ventura Pier, Goleta Pier, Gaviota Pier, Pismo Beach Pier, Avila Pier, Cayucos Pier and San Simeon Pier.
 Quite a few are also taken further north, especially at the Seacliff Pier, Santa Cruz Wharf and at the Pacifica Pier.

 Shoreline: One of the main fish for sandy shore anglers in southern and central California anglers.